Mandrel: History

 Mandrels are not recent inventions.
-Metal machining utilizing the spinning process has been recorded as far back as ancient Egyptian times.
+Metal machining utilising the spinning process has been recorded as far back as ancient Egyptian times.
 In metal spinning, a wood or metal spinning mandrel is used, the form of which corresponds with the internal contour of the part to be produced.
 This method securely clamps the raw material and allows for accurate machining into the desired final form.
 Since the material is clamped internally, there is no interference to the operator from the lathe/mandrel assembly during production.

 The traversing mandrel was introduced around 1700, and instantiated the design of a lathe mandrel able to slide axially in its bearings under the control of the operator, so that components having short lengths of thread could be produced, such as screws.
-The traversing mandrel was primarily employed by clockmakers and ornamental turners during this era.
+The traversing mandrel was primarily employed by watchmakers and ornamental turners during this era.
 Eventually the device was superseded by a mandrel-driven device called a leadscrew, which uses a train of gears that can be altered as required for the turning application.